This blog may contain affiliate links. Read our disclosure policy for more info.

 There really is no other city like La Paz.
 Like the fact that La Paz is the highest major city in the world at a whopping 3,640m (11,940ft) above sea level!
 Nearly every step will have you gasping for air!

 To truly get to know La Paz one must take a few chances at the quieter streets.
-This is where you find the true charm of the city.
+This is where you’ll find the true charm of the city.
 The local people of Bolivia are a friendly bunch so sit back and enjoy a Coca Leaf tea and watch the craziness from afar.

-However, if craziness is what you love then I suggest one of my favorite things I did in La Paz – take a ride in one of the many cable cars!
+However, if craziness is what you love then I suggest one of my favorite things I did in La Paz – taking a ride in one of the many cable cars!
 These cable cars are there to help the locals get to their homes in the surrounding mountainside outside of the city center.
 But for tourists, they provide the best views of the city to get the most amazing views of this massive city!

 Every place I visit gives me some sort of reward or brings its own unique touch, so writing this list was extremely hard…but there it is.
 And despite contemplating the list for hours and changing it as I went along, these are the most memorable cities I visited, in no particular order of course!